 Armand has worked with clients in a range of industries, including the automotive, aviation, banking, construction, consumer product, energy, healthcare, information technology, logistics, manufacturing, media, pharmaceutical, retail, and telecommunications industries.

-Prior to joining Smith Anderson, Armand practiced corporate law for 7 years in New York and Paris with White & Case, a global law firm.
-He was a recipient of the White & Case Pro Bono Award for representation of a microfinance lender in developing countries and for assistance to a U.N. prosecutor handling war crimes trials in Kosovo.
+Prior to joining Smith Anderson, Armand practiced corporate law for 7 years in New York and Paris with a global law firm.
+He was a recipient of that firm's Pro Bono Award for representation of a microfinance lender in developing countries and for assistance to a U.N. prosecutor handling war crimes trials in Kosovo.

 While in law school, Armand earned a master’s degree in international relations from Johns Hopkins University in Bologna, Italy, and served as a senior editor of the Columbia Law Review.
-He clerked with Lee & Ko, a South Korean law firm, in Seoul, Korea, and served as honors legal intern in the Office of General Counsel of the U.S. Department of Defense.
+He clerked with a South Korean law firm in Seoul, Korea, and served as honors legal intern in the Office of General Counsel of the U.S. Department of Defense.
 Before studying law, he was employed at the Ministry of Environment of the Slovak Republic in Bratislava, Slovakia.

 Professional & Community Affiliations